thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D7_Verification.md

 Link to your GitHub folder where your automated acceptance tests are located An example of an acceptance test.
 Include in your answer a GitHub link to the test and an explanation about the tested feature
-A print screen/video showing the acceptance test execution Grading criteria (7 points): adequate choice of a test framework, coverage of the tests, quality of the tests, adequate example of an acceptance test, print screen/video showing successful tests execution.
+A print screen/video showing the acceptance test execution Grading criteria (7 points): adequate choice of a test framework, coverage of the tests, quality of the tests, adequate example of an acceptance test, print screen/video showing successful test execution.

 ## 3. Validation (user evaluation)

-Validation aims to ensure that you developed the right product.
-At the beginning of the semester, you talked to the clients/potential users to understand their needs.
-Now it is time to check if you are on the right track by conducting some user evaluation on the actual system.
-Include in this deliverable the following information:
+Our Validation aims to ensure that we developed the right product.
+We were able to complete 3 interviews in the time allotted and we got lots of good responses!

 ### Script